Geograph Knowledgebase / FAQ

 - What makes a good Geograph?
 Close

-- * You must clearly show at close range one of the main geographical features within the square
+- * You must clearly show one of the main geographical features within the square

 * You should include a short description relating the image to the map square